edgio-docs/edgio-docs/src/pages/guides/v5-migration.md

 </Callout>

-{{ PRODUCT }} version 5 updates our CLI and packages with {{ PRODUCT }} branding.
+{{ PRODUCT }} version 5 updates our CLI, packages, and a configuration file with {{ PRODUCT }} branding.
 Perform a seamless migration from version 4.x to 5 through the following steps:
 1. [Upgrade the {{ PRODUCT }} CLI.](#step-1-upgrade-the-edgio-cli)
 2. [Rename layer0.config.js.](#step-2-rename-layer0configjs)
 3. [Rename {{ PRODUCT }} packages.](#step-3-rename-edgio-packages)